ggarra13/mrv2/mrv2/docs/en/_sources/user_docs/interface/interface.rst.txt

 Coming next, is the view and display control of OpenColorIO (OCIO).

+The "L" button brings up the OpenColorIO Looks, which allow adding an artistic look to the image, besides the normal ACES workflow.

-Finally, the last control is the gama one which is driven by the slider and is toggled between two previous values with the "Y" button.
+Finally, the last control is the gamma one which is driven by the slider and is toggled between two previous values with the "Y" button.

 .. note::